-From Haines Junction, drive south on the Haines Highway for 154 km.
-Just past the Three Guardsmen Lake, find a suitable spot on the highway shoulder to park.
+From Haines Junction, drive south on the Haines Highway towards BC and Alaska for 154 km.
+Just past the Three Guardsmen Lake (on the left), find a suitable spot on the highway shoulder to park.
 This hike is in BC.

 The summer and winter route is roughly the same.
 From the highway, you will have to drop down to a somewhat marshy area to get onto the exploration road.
 Pick your way across the wet area, by simply staying on top of rocks and grassy mounds until you reach the road.
 You may have to move through a few bushes, but it is very minimal.

 Follow the road as it switchbacks up the hillside.
 After about 2.5 km, you will need to leave the road and head up to the ridge.
 The road continues for another 5 km to an alpine cirque, which is another option if you want a less steep, alternate hike.

 Choose your way up the slope to reach the southern end of the ridge.
 The views are beautiful along the entire route, and get better and better as you gain elevation.
 This route description ends at the beginning of the main rocky ridge, which leads to Glave Peak.
 It is possible to continue along the ridge, but it becomes more challenging and technical as you reach the rocky spires.
 Add additional time and distance if you continue on the ridge.